 This is my favorite book on change.
-I had been studying change for about a year when I finally came across this book and it becomes my favorite right away.
+I had been studying change for about a year when I finally came across this book and it became my favorite right away.
 The metaphor introduced in the book is still how I categorize change ideas!
-Even though this is a “business book” about “organizational change” it’s still the book I recommend most to those in pursuit of personal change.
+Even though this is a “business book” about “organizational change” it’s still the book I recommend most to anyone, including educators in pursuit of personal or professional change.
 The explanations are really accessible.
-I find most of the really complex stuff of change is explained clearly and supported with many good examples.
+I find that most of the really complex stuff of change is explained clearly and supported with many good examples.
 My favorite!

 Pivot: The only move that matters is your next one.

 This one is brand new on the scene, released in September of 2016.
 Where Switch is a “business book” Pivot is a “Career” book.
 The ideas are the same, though.
 This one is strong because the voice of the writer is very personal.
 She shares a number of personal stories that helps the reader feel less alone as they worry about how they are going to gain a career that feels meaningful.

 The writer does a bit of a disservice by making unreasonable suggestions early in the book, such as “Get rid of all your vices when you’re going through change.”
 For a book from a “change expert,” that’s a bit of a rookie mistake.

 Nonetheless, the meat of her method aligns with all the best books on change: gain empathy, get vision, make small changes that lower the stakes and learn your way into big changes.
 I met the author (Jenny Blake) and I think she’s a very accessible coach who clearly believes in the potential of her clients.

 The 5th Discipline: The art and practice of the learning organization.